 There’s no one way to fringe.
 If you’re on the Festival grounds, you’re already fringing.
 Fringing is about escaping into the unknown, taking creative risks, and blazing your own trail.
-It’s a choose-your-own adventure, beat-your-own-drum, lead-your-own-parade kind of thing.
+It’s a beat-your-own-drum, lead-your-own-parade kind of thing.
 Once you’re here, you can’t go wrong.
 That said, we do have a few suggestions.
 Let the wild rumpus start!

 With more than 1,800 performances, 51 venues, three outdoor stages, four patios, and 50 vendors, there are endless possibilities, but really, there are two main modes to fringing: Indoor and Outdoor.